 In such cases, an ALJ may ask you to testify about the existence of occupations that a claimant with this RFC could do and about the claimant's ability to make an adjustment to other work considering the claimant's age, education, and work experience.
-You will also have to be prepared to provide estimates of the number of jobs within each occupation both locally and nationally, whether the occupations are described in the DOT, and, if they are, whether your description of the occupation is consistent with the DOT's description.
+You will also have to be prepared to provide estimates of the national number of jobs within each occupation.
 Your testimony must also be consistent with our regulatory definitions and requirements, including the grid rules.
-For example, as we illustrated above, under the grid rules a 55- year-old high school graduate who can do the full range of light and sedentary work is disabled unless they have transferable skills.
+For example, as we illustrated above, under the grid rules a 55-year-old high school graduate who can do the full range of light and sedentary work is disabled unless they have transferable skills.
+Therefore, you should not testify that there are sedentary or light occupations that a hypothetical 55-year-old high school graduate who is limited to less than the full range of light work can do.39

-37 That is, "closely approaching advanced age."
+$^{^{37}}$ That is, "closely approaching advanced age."
 See definitions in section on Age, below.
 38 That is, "advanced age."